The Untold Truth Of The Misfits

 Samhain, Kryst the Conqueror, and endless lawsuits

 With The Misfits behind him, Glenn Danzig was free to pursue a long-planned project to create a punk supergroup with Minor Threat's guitarist Lyle Preslar and drummer Brian Baker.
 Named Samhain after the ancient Celtic harvest festival, the band's initial lineup was short-lived.
-Although Preslar would play on the band's 1984 debut Initium, he and Baker didn't fit well with Danzig's vision.
+Although Preslar would play on the band's 1984 debut "Initium," he and Baker didn't fit well with Danzig's vision.
 Featuring former Misfits photographer Eerie Von on bass, Pete "Damien" Marshall on guitar, and Steve Zing on drums, Samhain explored darker themes with less reliance on B-movie camp.

 Meanwhile, Jerry Only and Doyle returned to work at Pro-Edge, their father's successful knife factory.
-As recounted in American Hardcore, the Caiafas returned to music in 1987 as Kryst the Conqueror, a Christian-themed metal band intended as an antidote to Danzig's Samhain.
-Ostensibly an album recorded to test Only's and Doyle's self-constructed instruments, the band's album Deliver Us From Evil flopped.
+The Caiafas returned to music in 1987 as Kryst the Conqueror, a Christian-themed metal band intended as an antidote to Danzig's Samhain.
+Ostensibly an album recorded to test Only's and Doyle's self-constructed instruments, the band's album "Deliver Us From Evil" flopped.

 The Metallica connection

-By 1986, The Misfits had attained a level of notoriety far beyond anything they had experienced as a functioning band.
-Their growing cult fame was largely because of the success of Metallica, who championed the underground band in interviews, wore Misfits T-shirts, and covered their songs "Last Caress" and "Green Hell" on the 1987 E.P, Garage Days Re-Revisited.
-The band's late bassist, Cliff Burton, was a Misfits superfan who turned the rest of the band on to Glenn Danzig's infamous horror band.
+By 1986, The Misfits had attained a level of notoriety far beyond anything it had experienced as a functioning band.
+Its growing cult fame was largely because of the success of the sometimes-shady Metallica, which championed the underground band in interviews, wore Misfits T-shirts, and covered its songs "Last Caress" and "Green Hell" on the 1987 EP, "Garage Days Re-Revisited."
+The band's late bassist, Cliff Burton (pictured above), was a Misfits superfan who turned the rest of the band on to Glenn Danzig's infamous horror band.
 The bassist, who was killed in a bus accident while on tour in Sweden in 1986, even sported a prominent Crimson Ghost tattoo on his right arm.

 In an interview with music journalist Joel Gausten, Misfits guitarist Doyle credited Burton with the band's fame.
 "I think Cliff Burton turned the whole world on to The Misfits," Doyle said.
 "If he didn't, we wouldn't be doing these reunions.
 He enlightened people to it."